tony-albanese/nonnas-kitchen/README.md

 * Aesthetics/Design - This is of course important in an advanced front end project, but the goal here is to have just minimal styling at first and then as time permits improve the visual design.
 The reasons are two-fold.
 1) Having a beautiful design is meaningless if the code behind it does not function and 2) My particular focus in learning is getting the code behind the front end as clean as possible.

 ## Outline of Sprints
 The following is an outline of the sprints that were done during the completion of this project.
-Each sprint was designed to be from one to three days' work.
+Each sprint was designed to be from one to three full days' work.

 ### Sprint 1 - Project setup
 Goal: Project environment, authentication functionality, bare minimum styling